Forecasting Stock Market Crashes via Machine Learning

 63 Pages Posted: 11 May 2021 Last revised: 6 Sep 2022

 Date Written: May 10, 2021

-This paper uses a comprehensive set of variables from the five largest Eurozone countries to compare the performance of simple univariate and machine learning-based multivariate models in predicting stock market crashes.
-The statistical predictive performance of a support vector machine-based stock market crash prediction model is significantly different from zero and among the best-performing univariate benchmarks, while still being truly out-of-sample.
-The ability to forecast subsequent stock market crashes out-of-sample translates into value-added to investors under realistic trading assumptions (net of transaction costs).
-Incorporating nonlinear and interactive effects is both imperative and foundation for the predictive performance of support vector machines.
-This adds an economic component to the advantageousness of machine learning-based multivariate crash prediction models over their univariate counterparts.
-It helps identify and explain the complex relationships in the underlying economic conditions (key economic drivers) that precede substantial stock market downturns.
+This paper uses a comprehensive set of variables from the five largest Eurozone countries to compare the performance of simple univariate and machine learning-based multivariate models in forecasting stock market crashes.
+In terms of statistical predictive performance, a support vector machine-based prediction model outperforms a random classifier and is superior to the average univariate benchmark as well as a multivariate logistic regression model.
+Incorporating nonlinear and interactive effects is both imperative and foundation for the outperformance of support vector machines.
+Their ability to forecast stock market crashes out-of-sample translates into substantial value-added to active investors.
+From a policy perspective, the use of machine learning-based crash prediction models can help activate macroprudential tools in time, aiming at safeguarding financial and macroeconomic stability.

 Keywords: extreme event prediction, stock market crashes, machine learning, active trading strategy